5g-media/incubator-openwhisk-runtime-python/core/python3DSAction/sample/README.md

 ## Running the example on GPU enabled host

 The same function can be invoked on a GPU node using the GPU runtime image (i.e. openwhisk/python3dscudaaction).
-Ensure the following prerequisites are met before attempting to invoke it: **TBD**
+Ensure the following [prerequisites](../README-gpu.md) are met before attempting to invoke it.

 ### Create the action

 ```
-wsk action update myAction ds_action.py --docker openwhisk/python3dscudaaction
+wsk action update myAction-gpu ds_action.py -m 2048 --kind python3dscudaaction@selector
 ```

 ### Invoke the action

-Invocation is same as described in above section
+Invocation is same as described in above section substituted with name myAction-gpu